You are advised to attempt the sample paper provided for the LAT. Please visit the Practice material page.

 Candidates are often concerned about the expected length of the writing tasks.
 Within reason, the quality of the writing is much more important than the length.
 Candidates only have 60 minutes to plan and answer each task, and the examiners do not have unrealistic expectations of what can be produced in that time.

-The following questions will be considered in assessing the writing of candidates:
+The following questions will be considered in the LAT marking process:

 - What kinds of ideas has the candidate developed in response to the prompt?

 - To what extent and how well has the candidate explored the ideas and issues in the prompt?

 - Has the candidate developed a structured and organised piece of writing?

 - Has the candidate written clearly and fluently?